We are reader-supported. Buying through any red colored link on our site may earn us commissions. Learn More.

 Red tourmaline is a popular choice, and if you are looking for a sophisticated alternative to emeralds, the green tourmaline is perfect.
 The most expensive tourmaline you can find will be the Brazilian Paraiba Tourmaline because it is clear with a neon blue or green color.
 The rarer the color of the stone, the higher that price tag will climb.

-Due to the colorful spectrum of opals, the gemstone works well in collaboration with many varieties of jewelry and settings.
+Due to the colorful spectrum of opals, the October birthstone works well in collaboration with many varieties of jewelry and settings.
 Those born in October are lucky to have a birthstone that has a universal look along with an interesting history.
-Opals make stunning gifts for birthdays, anniversaries and other special celebrations.
+Opals and tourmaline make stunning gifts for birthdays, anniversaries and other special celebrations.

 Choosing and designing an October birthstone piece will be a cherished gift this year, and all the years to come.